zyang1580/CoLLM/README.md

 ...
 ```

-Then, set the path to the vicuna weight in the `"llama_model" ` field of a traing config file, e.g., [here](train_configs_/collm_pretrain_mf_ood.yaml#L20)  for CoLLM-MF.
+Then, set the path to the vicuna weight in the `"llama_model" ` field of a traing config file, e.g., [here](train_configs/collm_pretrain_mf_ood.yaml#L15)  for CoLLM-MF.

 **3. Prepare the Datasets**

 You can process the data yourself using the code provided in the ```./dataset``` directory.
-Alternatively, you can download our pre-processed data from [here](http:///xxxx).
+Alternatively, you can download our pre-processed data from [here](collm-datasets).

 ### Training
-The training of CoLLM contains two stages.
+The training of CoLLM contains two stages:

 **1. LoRA Tuning**